-Across the Trust key areas of focus have been reviewed and plans have been amended to ensure focussed activity from the beginning of 2022/23, building on the success of 2021/22.
-Alongside this, the Trust has a fully reviewed and amended strategic improvement plan, along with a Trust wide plan for supporting improvement in quality of education.
-This has been developed by the Trust School Improvement Lead and challenged by the Executive Leadership team including the Director of Education to ensure that specific and focussed activity will have maximum impact during the course of this year.
+Across the Trust key areas of focus have been reviewed and plans have been amended to ensure focussed activity from the beginning of 2023/24, building on the success of the previous year.
+This has been developed by the Trust School Improvement Lead and challenged by the Executive Leadership team including the Director of Education to ensure that specific and focussed activity will have maximum impact in line with each academy's improvement plan.